 Nigella sativa seeds and their oil are widely used and popular herbal remedies.
 They appear in several traditional medicine systems, including Ayurvedic medicine.
 With a documented application for a wide range of diseases and ailments.
 Especially digestive problems, respiratory disorders, including allergies, and supporting the immune system.
 Its medicinal properties include diuretic, anti-inflammatory, pain-relieving, anti-spasmodic and antioxidant.

-Whilst topically the remedy has local anaesthetic and antiseptic properties.
+Whilst topically, the remedy has local anaesthetic and antiseptic properties.
 With traditional uses externally for rheumatism, headaches and skin conditions.

-Which brings me to some recent research.
+Tradition is one thing, but we also have recent research.
 This study suggests Nigella sativa may relieve pain in osteoarthritis of the knee.

 The results show both paracetamol and topical Nigella sativa oil are effective for reducing pain.
 However, the Nigella sativa oil was more effective for pain relief than paracetamol.
 The researchers conclude Nigella sativa oil is a safe and effective treatment for knee osteoarthritis.
-They suggest continuing application of the herbal remedy for an even longer duration of treatment.
+They suggest continuing the application of the herbal remedy for an even longer duration of treatment.

 Have you tried Nigella sativa for knee osteoarthritis?
 Or indeed for any other arthritis?
-If this herbal remedy helped you why not let other people know and gain from your experiences, by telling them about it in the comments box below.
+If this herbal remedy helped you, why not let other people know and gain from your experiences by telling them about it in the comments box below.